Horizon scanning

 The Pensions Act gives the power to the Secretary of State, MAPS or a party appointed by the Secretary of State to create the regulations for Dashboard.

 The Pensions Dashboards Regulations 2022, as amended by the Pensions Dashboards (Amendment) Regulations 2023, introduced a single “connection deadline” of 31 October 2026 for pension schemes to connect to the dashboard ecosystem.
-The Department for Work and Pensions (DWP) has now published a revised staged timetable for connection in guidance with the first connections date in April 2025.
+The Department for Work and Pensions (DWP) published a revised staged timetable for connection in guidance with the first connections date in April 2025.

 Ending the proliferation of small pots